davenkin/andy-springboot-sample/ADRs/001_common_coding_practices.md

 - Do not
   use [Spring Data Repository](https://docs.spring.io/spring-data/commons/reference/repositories/query-methods-details.html).
-  Reason: Spring Data's auto generated repository query methods name can be very long and hard to read, also it cannot survive code refactoring.
+  Reason: Spring Data's auto generated repository query method names can be very long and hard to read, also it cannot survive code refactoring.
 Instead, implement your own repository classes which extends [AbstractMongoRepository](../src/main/java/deviceet/common/infrastructure/AbstractMongoRepository.java), this gives you more freedom.